hashgraph/hedera-improvement-proposal/HIP/hip-904-frictionless-airdrop.md

 `pending_airdrops` will be empty

-Note: NFT serial 6 of T6 is left in pending airdrop, but all of the pending fungible amount of T5 was transferred
+Note: NFT serial 6 of T6 is left in pending airdrop, but all of the pending fungible amount of T5 was transferred.

 Scenario 3: Alice submits a TokenCancelAirdrop for token T7 and a TokenCancelAirdrop of serial 7 of T8